 Deborah’s screenplay for the 2005 Working Title movie of Pride and Prejudice, starring Keira Knightley and Matthew McFadyen, was nominated for a BAFTA.
 Other Moggach novels have been adapted by Deborah for television – Seesaw, Close Relations, Stolen and Final Demand.

 Tulip Fever based on her novel of the same name has been produced by Alison Owen for Monumental Films/The Weinstein Company, starring Christoph Waltz, Alicia Vikander, Judi Dench and Tom Hollander opened in the US Summer 2017 and the UK in December 2018.

-Deborah is currently writing a new novel and has been commissioned by the BBC to write the script for Bernie: The Great Escaper based on the real-life story of D-Day veteran Bernard Jordan, who “escaped” from his care home to make a cross-channel pilgrimage to the 70th Anniversary D-Day events in Normandy in 2014.
+In 2017 she was commissioned by the BBC to write the script for Bernie: The Great Escaper, based on the real-life story of D-Day veteran Bernard Jordan.
+Jordan “escaped” from his care home to make a cross-channel pilgrimage to the 70th Anniversary D-Day events in Normandy in 2014.

 Rochelle Stevens represents Deborah’s dramatic rights and dramatic writing.